-Paid-Up Capital: Activities:

-Thai Baht 613.76 million Operating non-performing loan management and debt collection services mainly for large organizations, including investment in its subsidiary.
-Operational Status: Currently, Provide debt collection services for Commercial Banks, Private sector and have the policy to increase the debt collection services to agencies that the company has not provided.
-The list of major shareholders as date 3 September 2021 (Closing Date)
+, childre incorporation Tuble Company Elimeta (11) Paid-Up Capital: Thai Baht 613.76 million Activities: Operating non-performing loan management and debt collection services mainly for large organizations, including investment in its subsidiary.
+Operational Status: Currently, Provide debt collection services for Commercial Banks, Private sector and have the policy to increase the debt collection services and Litigation work to agencies that the company has not provided.
+Holding Structure: The list of major shareholders as date 31 December 2024 by including the shares of the related parties consisting of: